Josh Naylor Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.7 K/9 to lead MLB.
+- The 9.7 strikeouts per nine innings compiled by the White Sox pitching staff paces MLB.

-- The White Sox's 4.66 team ERA ranks 24th across all league pitching staffs.
+- The White Sox's 4.68 team ERA ranks 24th across all MLB pitching staffs.

-- The White Sox surrender the third-most home runs in baseball (145 total, 1.4 per game).
+- White Sox pitchers combine to give up 145 total home runs at a rate of 1.4 per game (third-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.